Core Idea

 - Functional cohesion — The ideal; all elements contribute to a single, well-defined task

-- Sequential cohesion — Elements form a processing pipeline where one element’s output feeds into the next
+- Sequential cohesion — Elements form a processing pipeline; one element’s output feeds the next

 - Communicational cohesion — Groups elements that operate on the same data